-If you need to hire a copywriter or content writer, you might have visited this page hoping to find a set menu of fees for different types of tasks.
-However, this would be virtually impossible to provide as no two projects are exactly the same.
+If you need to hire a copywriter or content writer, you may have visited this page hoping to find a list of set fees for different types of tasks.
+However, that would be virtually impossible to provide as no two projects are exactly the same.

 This page is intended to explain how I price my work, and to outline my payment terms and conditions.

-I generally charge on a per-task or per-project basis, and generate a bespoke quote tailored to match your specific requirements so that you know exactly what you'll get and how much it will cost you from the outset.
-As a guide, my day rate is £350 and my half-day rate is £200.
+I generally charge on a per-task or per-project basis, and generate a fixed quote tailored to match your exact requirements so that you know exactly how much it will cost from the outset.

-If you need help determining your requirements or composing your brief, or direction and insights on your marketing approach and goals as well as the written content itself, hourly billing may be more appropriate.
+If you need help determining your requirements, or direction and insights on your marketing approach and goals, hourly billing may be more appropriate.
 This is charged at a rate of £50 per hour.

 I am also happy to work on a retainer basis with agencies and larger organisations that regularly require new content, that pre-schedule a calendar of set deliverables, or that often require content at short notice.